lfpazmino/ng-phionic/README.md

 > bower update

 Grunt tasks:

->grunt clean (Clean up the project, leaving only the source code)
+~Clean up the project, leaving only the source code~
->grunt build (Build app)
+> grunt clean

+~Build app~
+> grunt build

->grunt serve (Init the grunt server watching changes)
+~Init the grunt server watching changes~
->grunt generate (Generate native apps)
+> grunt serve

+~Generate native apps~
+> grunt generate

 Currently supporting only android, ios will be updated as soon as possible

-Inspired by MNCC Blog (http://blog.mncc.fr/2014/02/10/quickly-start-app-with-yeoman-ionic-angular-and-phonegap/)
+Inspired by <a href="http://blog.mncc.fr/2014/02/10/quickly-start-app-with-yeoman-ionic-angular-and-phonegap/">MNCC Blog</a>

 Thanks!